Gruximillian/number_length/README.md

 For example, let's have a number 100.
 It is obvious that there are 3 digits in this number, but how can we actually get that information by performing some calculation?

 So, we need to get number 3 from number 100 by doing some math.
-We can try and divide it by 33.33 and round of the result and we'd get pretty close to 3.
-The only problem is that this approach won't work for, say 200 and we need it to work for every 3 digit number, from 100 to 999.
+We can try and divide it by 33.33 and we'd get pretty close to 3.
+The only problem is that this approach won't work for, say number 200, and we need it to work for every 3 digit number, from 100 to 999.

 Obviously, addition, subtraction and multiplication won't work here for all of those numbers, so we can conclude that the division is still a way to go.
 We just need to find the best number to divide with.